fhaulot/Immo-Eliza-data-analysis/to-do.md

                 "terraceSurface",
                 "terraceOrientation",
                 "accessibleDisabledPeople",
-- input false if empty :
+- input 0 if empty, 1 if not empty:
-    "has garden", "has terrace", garden surface (0 if empty) -what to pick :
+    "has garden", "has terrace", garden surface
-    id, price, subtype, postaclcode, province, locality
-- dropping empty cells
-    price, epc score, bedroom count,
-- remove 1 '0' from the bedroom
 - new column :
     parking columns (either has value, say one, if not 0)